Best AI Marketing Tools 2026: 15 Tools Tested

 What works: The conversational interface lets you iterate fast.
 You can go from rough idea to polished draft in minutes.
 Custom GPTs save your brand voice and preferred formats.
 The free tier is genuinely generous for individual marketers.

-Where it falls short: No built-in SEO optimization, no content briefs, no competitive research.
+Where it falls short: No built-in SEO optimisation, no content briefs, no competitive research.
+That limits its use as a standalone AI marketing tool for content teams.
 Every piece of context, from keyword data to competitor analysis, you have to provide manually.
 That works for one article.
 It breaks down at 10+ pieces per month.

 Pricing: Free for GPT-4o.
 Plus at $20/month for higher limits and advanced features.